Updated: Jul 18

-Location: It's important to fill in this part, with an adress (important for later).
+Location: It's important to fill in this part, with an address (important for later).

-Pax: (Pax means persons/people) This is the amount of people involved in the "what" and "who" (important for later!).
+Pax: (Pax means persons/people) This is the number of people involved in the "what" and "who" (important for later!).

 Items: Here you write down, as detailed as possible, what items are required for "what" and "who". (this column will later become your checklist!).

 Contact Person: For each "what" and "who", write down at least one contact person and their phone number.